OpenClovis/SAFplus-Availability-Scalability-Platform/README.md

-# OpenClovis SAFplus Software Development Kit
+# SAFplus Software Development Kit
 ## Overview

-   This distribution contains OpenClovis SDK, a development and run-time environment for the OpenClovis SAFplus Availability/Scalability Platform.
+   This distribution contains SAFplus SDK, a development and run-time environment for the SAFplus Availability/Scalability Platform.

    SAFplus is middleware that provides High Availability (HA), System Management, and other common carrier grade services, primarily